LSEG-API-Samples/Example.RDPAPI.TypeScript.AngularESGWebapp/README.md

 ..\esgwebapp\ng serve -o
 ```

-I will not explain the basic setting and command line in this article.
+We will not explain the basic setting and command line in this article.
 You can find additional details about the command on Angular.io.

 ### Setup proxy configuration to avoid CORS issue